David-Else/developer-workstation-setup-script/README.md

 The Developer Workstation Setup Script has the following features:

-- Works with Fedora 36+ (tested up to 38) and el9 compatible distributions
+- Works with both cutting edge Fedora (tested up to 38) and stable Red Hat Enterprise Linux 9 compatible distributions.
-- Allows users to choose between cutting edge Fedora or stable RHEL
+- Easy to customize, just add and remove packages/config from the scripts before running.
-- Uses [stow](https://www.gnu.org/software/stow/) to install and manage dotfiles
+- Uses [stow](https://www.gnu.org/software/stow/) to install and manage dotfiles.
 - Includes a variety of development, browser, graphics, sound and video, and security and backup software:

 | Development | Browsers | Graphics | Sound and video | Security and backup |